oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute/deploy-compute.md

 ## Task 4: Generate terraform files and create our resources in OCI

+1. Select option 1 from *setUpOCI.py* output menu.
-- From the *setUpOCI.py* output menu, select option 1: Identity--> 1: Add/Modify/Delete Compartments.
+> Identity--> 1: Add/Modify/Delete Compartments.

-- After the Terraform files are created, Navigate to identity directory under home region directory:
+2. Navigate to identity directory under home region directory after Terraform files are created.

       cd /cd3user/tenancies/<customer_name>/terraform_files/<home_region>/identity

--  Execute terraform init,plan and apply to create the compartment.
+3. Execute terraform init, plan and apply to create the compartment.

 > Note: Since we are creating all resources in the **demo_compartment**, we should first create the compartment in OCI and run fetch compartments again.
 This way the variables file has the **demo_compartment** entry and other resources can be created in it.

-- Next go back to the folder */cd3user/oci_tools/cd3_automation_toolkit/* and execute the setUpOCI.py again as shown in **Task 3** and select *fetch compartments*.
+4. Go back to the folder */cd3user/oci_tools/cd3_automation_toolkit/* and execute the setUpOCI.py again as shown in **Task 3** and select *fetch compartments*.

+> This option will update OCID of newly created compartments in TF file.

-- After the compartments data is updated, under the *setUpOCI.py* output menu select: 3,4,5,6 options to create terraform files for Network, Compute, Storage and Database respectively.
+5. Select: 3,4,5,6 options to create terraform files for Network, Compute, Storage and Database respectively from the *setUpOCI.py* output menu.

 Under *Network*: Select- Options 1,3,4